A monopole invariant for families of contact structures: Module structures

 \subsubsection{Geometric interpretations}

-We conclude this section by interpreting the module structure (\ref{pairing}) in geometric terms.
+We conclude this section by interpreting the module action (\ref{pairing}) in geometric terms.
 We start with the $U$ map Fixing a point $p \in Y$, there is a natural evaluation map to the Grassmanian of oriented planes in $T_{p} Y$